 Yin-style yoga, restorative yoga, hot yoga (for those who can tolerate the heat), and various yoga poses including twists, legs up the wall and downward dog naturally encourage detoxification not only physically, but also psychologically, emotionally and mentally.

 ♦ Lose body fat.
 Toxins accumulate in fat.
 Those with higher levels of body fat have a higher toxic load.
 Losing excess body fat causes fat cells to shrink, which results in the release of fat-soluble toxins.

-♦ Get your sweat on with your favorite exercise.
+♦ Get your sweat on with your favorite exercise and infrared sauna therapy.
 Exercise is a natural form of detoxification.
 Brisk walking outdoors, hot yoga, rebounding on a mini-trampoline, sprints, the 10-5-5 workout, the Fat Loss Revolution 12-Week exercise program or any workout you enjoy that cleanses the body of toxins, but don’t overdo it.

 ♦ Consider alternative therapies to support and encourage greater detoxification such as sauna therapy, ozone therapy, cold-water immersion therapy, and hyperbaric oxygen.

 ♦ Dissolve toxic relationships.
 Form win-win relationships.
 Determine who is trustworthy and displays character traits of integrity, honesty and authenticity.
 Associate with like-minded positive people that support you.
 Enjoy relationships that nourish your soul and make you feel good.